aarontharris/Fuel/README.md

 ```

 ## Direct association to a context;
+This is a simple form of association, very direct and easy to understand, however there is a code-design drawback.
+SomePojo truly requires an Activity associated with it, or it will fail at runtime.
+This pattern does not compile-time communicate to the developer that SomePojo needs to be ignited.
+This pattern forces you to remember, document, etc.  Otherwise, there is nothing functionally wrong with it and can be very useful if your team has a strong awareness of injection and you want SomePojo to know nothing about the Activity directly.

+#### SomePojo unknowingly receives a context from the parent.
 ```
 public class SomePojo {
   private final Lazy<SomeActivitySingleton> mSomeActivitySingleton = Lazy.attain( this, SomeActivitySingleton.class );